Sign In Try Free

 Choose Gamma if

-• You're fine with a "Made with Gamma" watermark on free until you upgrade
+• You are fine with a "Made with Gamma" watermark on free exports until you upgrade

 Choose Gixo Lumen if

-• You need true 16:9 slides for a boardroom, lecture, or investor meeting
+• You need 16:9 presentation layouts for a boardroom, lecture, or investor meeting

 • You want workflow-specific structure (consulting, finance, sales, fundraising…)